EffortlessHR

 How to Prevent Getting Bit by a Self-Insured Retention

-If you’re depending on a commercial general liability (CGL) policy for insurance coverage, you need to be aware that a self-insured retention can really make your life difficult.
-Somewhat similar to a deductible, a retention is an amount of expense the insured has to reach before the insurance policy will begin paying the bills.
+Posted on October 4, 2017 by amount of expense the insured has to reach before the insurance policy will begin paying the bills.
 The problem is, often the retention is as much or more than the amount the policy is willing to cover.

 Self-insured retentions are pretty common these days, and even though CGL policies are understood to be primary coverage, they often find their way into a general liability policy nonetheless.
 What it means for additional insured parties is that you may not be covered in the event of a liability, much like paying for a doctor’s visit if you haven’t met your deductible yet (the difference being that liabilities are much more expensive than check-ups).